 Fiberglass is extensively used in the production of wind turbine blades due to its high strength, durability, and resistance to corrosion.
 With the global shift towards clean and sustainable energy sources, there has been a rapid increase in wind energy installations.
 As a result, the demand for fiberglass in the manufacturing of wind turbine blades has witnessed significant growth.
 Fiberglass blades offer several advantages, including lighter weight, increased length, and improved aerodynamics, leading to higher energy generation efficiency.
 The ongoing investments in wind power projects, government support, and favorable policies aimed at reducing carbon emissions contribute to the growing demand for fiberglass in the renewable energy sector.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global fiberglass market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, glass product type, glass fiber type, resin type, application and end user.
+IMARC Group provides an analysis of the key trends in each segment of the global fiberglass market report, along with forecasts at the global, regional and country levels from 2024-2032.
+Our report has categorized the market based on glass product type, glass fiber type, resin type, application and end user.